redzplayz/MyPortfolio/site/content/values/_index.md

       developing a modular weapon system where you will be able to change every part of the gun which will effect the weapons stats and feel using a PCG(procedural content generation system).
+values:
+  heading: Our values
+  text: Coffee is an amazing part of human culture but it has a dark side too –
+    one of colonialism and mindless abuse of natural resources and human lives.
+    We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
 ---